nitinshyamk/nitinshyamk.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first year PhD student at NYU Courant (currently remote in Seattle, WA), broadly interested in the intersection of applied mathematics, machine learning, and scientific computing.
-I am especially interested in problems related to data driven control, model based RL, and applied mathematics for practical problems.
-On the more practical side, I am interested in working with GPU accelerated computational routines, see my [github](https://github.com/nitinshyamk/operator-inference-cuda) for some examples of recent projects.
+I'm a first year PhD student at NYU Courant (currently remote in Seattle, WA) studying machine learning focusing on data driven control and model based RL.
+I'm also interested in ML engineering, specifically GPU accelerated routines, see my [github](https://github.com/nitinshyamk/operator-inference-cuda) for recent projects.

-Previously, I worked for three years as a Senior Software Engineer at Applied Predictive Technologies on statistical modeling pipelines.
-At APT, I provided technical and team leadership on a team of four, mentored multiple junior teammates, led or co-led a few research investigations, co-led APT's Cornell recruiting efforts, and helped contribute to a range of diversity initiatives.
+Previously I worked for three years as a Senior Software Engineer at Applied Predictive Technologies on modeling pipelines.
+I provided technical and team leadership on a team of four, mentored multiple junior teammates, led or co-led research investigations, co-led APT's Cornell recruiting efforts, and contributed to a range of diversity initiatives.

-I graduated Phi Beta Kappa from Cornell University in May 2017.
-I received a B.A. in Mathematics (cum laude), a B.A. in Computer Science, and was a Tanner Dean's Scholar.
-I spent most of my time outside class doing research.
-I worked with Siddhartha Banerjee for about a year on randomized personal PageRank algorithms to solve sparse matrix equations, and for a year and a half in Jesse H. Goldberg's computational neuroscience lab studying mammalian motor control.
+I graduated Phi Beta Kappa from Cornell University as a Tanner Dean's Scholar in May 2017 with B.A.s in Mathematics (cum laude) and Computer Science.
+I spent most of my time outside class doing research, first with Jesse Goldberg in the field of mammalian motor control, and secondly with Siddhartha Banerjee on randomized personal PageRank.